Migrate from a standalone search head to a search head cluster

 - Any apps already existing in the deployer's distribution directory.
 Otherwise, the versions from the standalone search head will overwrite the versions already on the members.

-3. Copy the remaining subdirectories from the temporary location to the distribution directory on the deployer.
-The distribution directory is located at
+4. Copy all the remaining subdirectories from the temporary location to the distribution directory on the deployer, located at

 $SPLUNK_HOME/etc/shcluster.
 Leave any subdirectories already in the distribution directory unchanged.

-For details on the distribution directory file structure, see "What the configuration bundle contains."
+For details on the distribution directory file structure, see "Where to place the configuration bundle on the deployer."

-5. Use the deployer to push the configuration bundle, including the migrated settings, to the cluster members.
+splunk apply shcluster-bundle command on the deployer to push the configuration bundle, including the migrated settings, to the cluster.
 See "Push the configuration bundle."

 Migrate from a search head pool to a search head cluster